|Dennis W. Choi, MD, PhD|

 LEADING NEUROSCIENCE AT SBU SCHOOL OF MEDICINE

-Dennis Choi is Professor and Chair of the Department of Neurology and Director of Stony Brook University’s Neurosciences Institute.
+Dennis Choi is Professor and Chair of the Department of Neurology and Co-Director of Stony Brook University’s Neurosciences Institute.
 The physician-scientist is a co-discoverer of the physiological mechanism of action of benzodiazepine drugs, a class of drugs used to treat conditions such as seizures, anxiety and muscle spasms.
 Dr. Choi is also a pioneer in dissecting processes responsible for pathological neurodegeneration.
 He holds seven patents for innovative neurological research, and has served as an advisor to the National Institutes of Health, Federal Drug Administration, and National Academy of Medicine.

 Why did you select your field?